shybyte/zig-micro-game/README.md

 # zig-micro-game

-How to write a very small game in zig.
+How to write a very small Linux game in Zig.

 ## Build and Run